-- spaghetti straps, t-shirts that are not NSC or facility. - jean shorts or cutoffs - Obviously worn or torn clothing - Perfume; any other strong fragrance, - Any skin that would be better off being covered including bellies, lower backs, cleavage etc. Please, no bare skin between skirt/pants and top - Hoop earring (which can be pulled by clients), tongue piercings.
+- spaghetti straps, t-shirts that are not Nevada State or facility. - jean shorts or cutoffs - Obviously worn or torn clothing - Perfume; any other strong fragrance, - Any skin that would be better off being covered including bellies, lower backs, cleavage etc. Please, no bare skin between skirt/pants and top - Hoop earring (which can be pulled by clients), tongue piercings.

 IF attire, jewelry, or tattoos are considered inappropriate by the supervisor, the clinician will be required to change clothes or cancel the session.
-Clinicians may consider keeping an "emergency" change of clothes in a locker, cubby or car in the case that supervisor deems attire inappropriate.
+Clinicians may consider keeping an "emergency" change of clothes in the case that supervisor deems attire inappropriate.